chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 For me personally, at this stage in the game, this is the single most frustrating part of parenting, and I feel like a lot of parents would agree with me.

 Another thought is that it should really be a combination of people who put him to sleep.
 This is not always possible, but as often as possible, alternate putter-to-sleepers.
 And make sure you stay on the same page about techniques.
-If you're frustrated, I would recommend rather than handing the baby off, putting it down, getting a drink of water, splashing your face, then going back into the fray.
+If you're frustrated, I would recommend rather than handing the baby off: put it down, get a drink of water, splashing your face, then go back into the fray.
+Everything is relative, so sometimes comforting methods aren't working because the comforting has become the new normal.
+So when you put them down, they realize that worse level of grumpiness and then they can be comforted.
+I've put Christian down, gotten a cup of water, and then it took 30 seconds of shushing before he was out.

 #### Naps